mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Escaping from a Dogfight requires having greater Thrust than your enemy or for your enemy to be willing to let you leave.
 If neither of these conditions are true, then your only choice is to win the dogfight!

-DOGFIGHTS Battling spacecraft within Close or Adjacent range of one another use these ‘dogfight’ rules.
+DOGFIGHTS Battling spacecraft within Close or Adjacent range of one another use these 'dogfight' rules.
 This is a series of maneuvers whereby the pilot of one ship attempts to gain a position of advantage over another.

 Combat rounds in dogfights are six seconds long and follow the normal combat rules as detailed on page